Kristjan93/Arduino/Readme.md

 ## Background

-Given a simple Arduino microcontroller board with 3 hardware extensions a button, 3-color LED display, 7-segment LED display and light sensor my task was to configure the microcontroller board with the extensions and then program in c++ some functionality using those extensions.
+Given a simple Arduino microcontroller board with 3 hardware extensions a button, 3-color LED display, 7-segment LED display and light sensor.
+My task was to configure the microcontroller board with the extensions and then program in c++ some functionality utilizing the board and the extensions.
 This is One of the first projects that really got me thinking that programming is super cool.

 ## Functionality and Result